za3k/za3k.com/archive/invincible.md

 # No, this cannot be!
 I AM INVINCIBLE! (v2)
 Written: 2021-02-08 by Zachary Vance.
 Version [1](/archive/invincible1.md) 2.

 **No, this cannot be!
 I AM INVINCIBLE!** is a game for 2-8 players.
 Half the players are Heroes (round up), and half are Villains.
-It's designed to be shorter (60 minutes) and friendly for players new to storytelling games.
+It's designed to be friendly for players new to storytelling games.

 Before the game, each Villain prepares a lair full of 6 obstacles.
 The game is about 15 minutes of prep for the Villains, and 45 minutes of play.
 During the game, Villains set the scene, and Heroes describe the action and outcome.